danyork/internet-drafts-york/README.md

-I am trying an experiment in using this repository for Internet-Drafts that I am involved with editing.
+This repository contains Internet-Drafts that I am involved with writing or editing.

 The main directory contains the I-Ds that I am currently actively editing.